richsoni/www-richsoni.com/_songs/devil-and-her-mother.md

 ---
 title: Devil & Her Mother
+composed_at: tk
 ---

-The devil and her mother
+The Devil and her mother
 Rained it down on me
 When I mentioned that her lover
-Was seen kissing Nelly B
+Was seen kissing Nelly B.

-The devil and her mother
+The Devil and her mother
 They raced across the room
 Pushed aside poor Nelly
-And sent johnny to his tomb
+And sent Johnny to his tomb

-Mama this man,
+*Mama this man,*
-He was doin' me wrong
+*He's been doin' me wrong*

-The devil and her mother
+The Devil and her mother
 They never tell no jokes
 And, if you tell one to them
 Your get your ankles broked

-The devil and her mother
+The Devil and her mother
 They like to tell their lies
 But, if you tell em yours
 They'll scratch you in the eyes

-Mama this man,
+*Mama this man,*
-He was doin' me wrong
+*He's been doin' me wrong*

-The devil's icy father
+The Devil's icy father
 Came rising from the sea
 Saying whats become of Johnny?
-Well, he laid with Nelly B.
+He's been with Nelly B.

-Papa this man,
+*Papa this man,*
-He was doin' me wrong
+*He's been doin' me wrong*

-The devil and her mother
+The Devil and her mother
 To pay for what they've done
 Where banished past the river
-To the land where there is no sun
+To the land without a sun

 If you ride that river
-With a full moon in the sky
+On an evening just like this
-You can her the devil whisper
+You can her the Devil whisper
-Dear is that your guy
+Mama, look who it is

-Mama that man,
+*Mama that man,*
-He was doin' me wrong
+*He's been doin' me wrong*